Skip to content

 Record in one take with push-to-talk.
 No counterpart interrupts: you speak without getting cut off.

-The report breaks the pitch down slide by slide: hook, problem, insight, solution, proof, ask.
+The report breaks the pitch down part by part: hook, problem, clarity, insight & solution, emotional appeal, ask.
 Each part is scored individually.

 Scoring rubric